HewlettPackard/shs-docs/docs/portal/developer-portal/install/mellanox_based_system_install_upgrade_procedure.md

 9. Create or update image.

-    SHS does not support installing software as a single command on HPCM systems with `cm image create` with COS 3.0 and later.
-    Installation of SHS with COS and the GPU sub-products must be performed as a series of steps.
-SHS requires that COS and GPU software provided by the COS and USS products must be installed prior to installing SHS.
-    In this case, SHS must be installed via the 'If updating an image' workflow instead of the 'If creating an image' workflow.

     The following examples use the `slingshot-host-software-repo-group` repo group created earlier in this procedure.
 If a different repo group is preferred, use the following commands to find an existing repo group.

     To determine available repo groups: